danalclop/quantitudepod_notes/_notes/test.md

+---
+title: Test
+---

-# Test 2021-11-20
+## Test 2021-11-20

 This is a test to see whether everything looks fine.
-Go to [[your-first-note]]
+Go to [your-first-note]{: .internal-link}.